avinashsuvarna1186-design/My-Favourite-Agency-website_New/replit.md

 ## Overview

-This is a single-page marketing website for My Favourite Agency (MFA), a creative branding and design agency.
+This is a multi-page marketing website for My Favourite Agency (MFA), a creative branding and design agency.
 The application is built as a modern React-based web application with a Node.js/Express backend, featuring:
 - Galactic video background with 3-layer parallax depth effects (video 0.1x, stars 0.3x, cosmic orbs 0.5x mouse movement)
 - Dark UI aesthetic with glassmorphism elements and warm accent colors
 - Spaced-out creative typography inspired by modern agency design
 - Massive animated section titles that trigger on scroll
 - Comprehensive scroll-triggered animations throughout all sections
 - Smooth scrolling interactions with reduced-motion accessibility support
+- Multi-page routing with Wouter for navigation between Home and About pages
 - Responsive design optimized for agency portfolio presentation

 ## User Preferences